waldenblue/naosei1456/README.md

 ### Package organisation.

 - core → Base classes and utilities.
-- features → All the app capabilities separated
+- features → All the app capabilities separated in specific packages.
+- theme → Compose themming stuff.

+Every feature may have 3 main packages corresponding to Clean Architectu